-Does Latter-day Saints Believe in foreordination and Predestination?
+Do Latter-day Saints Believe in Foreordination and Predestination?

 Was there any difference?